hpssjellis/aMCC/README.md

 # anterior-midcingulate-cortex-and-teenagers
 Studying the anterior midcingulate cortex (aMCC) for fun

+For my students I think I will call it the DAM-C^2 (DAM C squared)  as that includes the concept of Developing your aMCC

+See the end of this page for suggestions to improve your DAM-C^2

 The aMCC is the Nanny McFee of brain areas.
 When you don't want to do something that is good for you you need a developed anterior midcingulate cortex to give you the activation energy to do the thing, and once something is a healthy habit you then don't need the aMCC anymore.